camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

 List<String> results = decisionResult.collectEntries("result");
 ```

-Note that the decision result also provide methods to get typed output entries.
+Note that the decision result also provides methods to get typed output entries.
 A complete list of all methods can be found in the {{< javadocref
 page="org/camunda/bpm/dmn/engine/DmnDecisionTableResult" text="Java Docs" >}}.